lhbikos/ReCenterPsychStats/docs/03-Preliminaries.md

       cor
 0.4937812
 ```
-The correlation between ratings of overall instructor and my contribution is 0.493, $p < .001$.
+The correlation between ratings of overall instructor and my contribution is $0.493, p < .001$.